 Undrained pleural effusions also have a significant space-occupying effect and compress the underlying lung parenchyma.
 With continued organization of the fibrotic peel, the atelectatic portions of the lung become trapped.
 The same process occurs over the parietal pleura, both on the chest wall and on the diaphragm.
 The resulting physiologic changes are of the restrictive type.
 These effects are not always proportional to the thickness of the peel and can occur even with a limited extent of lung entrapment.
 Hypoxic pulmonary vasoconstriction limits blood flow and results in ventilation/perfusion mismatches.
 With unilateral disease, hypoxia may be absent at rest.
 The functional reserve is limited, however, and desaturation is seen with exercise.

 The most frequent presentation is that of a patient with recurrent or persistent pleural effusion.
 Careful evaluation is warranted to determine whether fibrothorax is present or likely because this will influence the choice of appropriate management.
 Prior conditions leading to recurrent effusions and eventually an entrapped lung are often easily identified during history taking.
 A significant number of patients, however, may lack such a clear correlation.
 Depending on the underlying etiology and the degree of parenchymal involvement, symptoms may vary.
-Exertional dyspnea is the most common symptom, usually reported as ...
+Exertional dyspnea is the most common symptom, usually reported as progressive ...